Skip to content

 • a short list of what needs to change next

-• a decision on whether to keep the LLM draft or switch to the starter blueprint
+• a decision on whether to keep the LLM draft or reshape the bundled example

-From this point on, keep editing the same blueprint.toml as you move through the course.
+From this point on, keep editing the same blueprint in the Playground’s Editor tab as you move through Lessons 3 through 5.

-By the end of this lesson, your blueprint.toml should contain:
+By the end of this lesson, your blueprint should contain:

 • project metadata